Start Your FREE 2024 EMT Test Practice Test

 Medical and Obstetrics/Gynecology

 As an emergency medical care provider, you will need to be able to assess and care for people with a variety of medical emergencies.
 A medical emergency is one that has been caused by an illness or a condition, instead of an injury to the body.
 This type of question on the EMT test may require you to deal with anything from an elderly gentleman with pneumonia to a mother-to-be in active labor.
-Your future patients could be of any age and in any physical condition, so questions about all sorts of medical emergencies can be expected.
+Your future patients could be of any age and in any physical condition, so questions about all sorts of medical emergencies can be expected, and they’ll occupy between 27-31% of the test.

 Trauma